open-contracting/standard/docs/primer/how.md

 <br clear="all"/>

-The OCDS brings together the data published at each stage using a single contracting process identifier: the **OCID.** An OCID is composed of a prefix [registered by the publisher with OCP](https://standard.open-contracting.org/latest/en/guidance/build/#register-an-ocid-prefix), and a unique process identifier chosen by the publisher.
+The OCDS brings together the data published at each stage using a single open contracting process identifier: the **OCID.** An OCID is composed of a prefix [registered by the publisher with OCP](https://standard.open-contracting.org/latest/en/guidance/build/#register-an-ocid-prefix), and a unique process identifier chosen by the publisher.

 ![ocid](../_static/png/ocid_en.png)